Wondering which waterproof smartwatch is the best? Read which watches we rate — and why.

 This watch is a tasty mate for any outdoor adventure lover who’s looking to take their training to the next level.
 Garmin is a well known sports watch brand, but the Garmin Forerunner sets itself apart from other models in a number of ways:

-It’s designed with multi-sport functionality in mind (think hiking, biking, and swimming for starters) so if you’re the type of person who digs other sports too, this one’s for you.
-Plus it weighs just 1.7 oz (49 grams), making it nearly half the weight of Garmin’s other popular model, the Fenix.
+Of course, it’s designed with multi-sport functionality in mind (think hiking, biking, and swimming for starters) but what’s really awesome with this watch?
+It weighs just 1.7 oz (49 grams), making it nearly half the weight of Garmin’s other popular model, the Fenix.
+No wonder it’s the choice of many triathlon athletes among others.

 Not only is it one of the most comfortable watches on this list, but in terms of functionality it also comes out high on the pile.
 Rated at 5ATM, it’s also got a built-in GPS, heart monitor, barometer, altimeter, compass, WiFi capabilities, and sport-specific metrics (including a function that’ll tell you if you’re undertraining or overdoing it).
 To top it off, it’s compatible with both iOS and Android.